mgreenberry/MS2-Smart-Associates/README.md

 ## About

-This is a MS2 Interactive Frontend Development Milstone Project website created as part of a Full Stack Software Development in Code Institute by [Michael Greenberry](https://www.linkedin.com/in/michael-greenberry-637299108/).
+This is my MS2 Interactive Frontend Development Milstone Project website created as part of a Full Stack Software Development in Code Institute by [Michael Greenberry](https://www.linkedin.com/in/michael-greenberry-637299108/).

 I created this interactive website to provide a professional and simple website for a Civil and Structural Engineering company I work for.
 The client had quite exacting demands on the style and colouring of the website.